D4-project/bgp-monitor/docs/home.md

 ## IP Address prefixes

 While networking, each Autonomous System announce or withdraw ranges of IP addresses.
-Also, a range of IP Adresses is defined in CIDR format.
+Also, a range of IP Addresses is defined in CIDR format.

 A prefix is a CIDR (Classless Inter-Domain Routing) format.
 It is composed as follow as "network/subnet" mask where Network is a normal ipv4 or ipv6 address and Subnet mask is a number between 0 and 32 which is the mask.